 In order to meet the increasingly complex demands of today's health care environment, many healthcare agencies prefer or require a minimum of a bachelor's degree for their nursing staff, so now is the perfect time for LPN's to enroll in an online LPN to RN program, or LPN to BSN degree program, for RN's to take an online RN-BSN degree completion program, or RN to MSN bridge program, and for BSN nurses to earn a MS in Nursing degree.

 |Nursing Assistant: $22,941- $27,986||Licensed Practical Nurse: $34,317 - $41,343|

 |RN Staff Nurse: $53,426- $64,853||Nurse Practitioner: $72,674 - $85,660|

 Find Nursing Schools and Allied Health Programs For Tennessee

-Browse accredited nursing schools and allied health programs that accept students from Tennessee, then request free information from any or all schools offering programs that match your needs:
+Browse accredited nursing schools and allied health programs that accept students from Tennessee, then request information, at no cost to you, from any or all schools offering programs that match your needs:

 This list also contains online schools that accept students from Tennessee